The Power of Visualization is Fascinating. But it Can Be Elusive too.

 2. Damaging Beliefs

-On this level, visualizations are a personal improvement tool that helps you to become fully aligned as a person — fully aligned in the sense that your innermost beliefs are in tune with your outer reality and what you do in life.
+On this level, visualizations are a personal improvement tool that helps you become fully aligned as a person — fully aligned in the sense that your innermost beliefs are in tune with your outer reality and what you do in life.

 3. Pessimistic Emotions